 The overall efficiency of an HVAC system depends on all the parts that comprise the system.
 For example under sizing of piping networks leads to high energy consumption from the pumps or fans.
-Pumps, fans and air handling devices are themselves electricity consuming devices, dealt with in other modules of the MCP programme.
-The current document will focus on the "heart" -the highest energy consumer- of the system, namely, the vapour compression heat pump (or chiller).
+Pumps, fans and air handling devices are themselves electricity consuming devices.
+The current document will focus on the "heart" -the highest energy consumer- of the system, namely, the vapour compression heat pump (chiller).